Blog

 3. Manages their lifecycle (creation, initialization, destruction)

-Think of it as a registry:
+Think of it as a registry or a map:

-Bean name -> Bean instance
+Bean name → Bean instance

 Whenever your code asks for a dependency, the container supplies it.